mgifford/drupal-security/src/server.rst

   # Ubuntu/Debian
   $ apt-get install libapache2-mod-rpaf

-By editing the :file:`/etc/apache2/mods-enabled/rpaf.conf`, set your proxy IP and restarting Apache your access.log will show the real client IP rather than that of your proxy.
+After editing :file:`/etc/apache2/mods-enabled/rpaf.conf` and setting your proxy IP and restarting Apache, your access.log will show the real client IP rather than that of your proxy.

 The most important server logs to monitor are Apache's.
 If there is more than one site on a given server, it is normal for each site to have its own log file